 to Andrew McCann's personal website

-I am a physicist working in the domain of experimental high-energy astrophysics and gamma-ray instrumentation.
+I am a physicist working in the domain of experimental high-energy physics, with a focus on gamma-ray instrumentation.
 I received a PhD in physics from McGill University in 2011.
 From 2011 to 2014 I was a Kavli postdoctoral fellow at the Kavli Institute of Cosmological Physics at the University of Chicago and a post-doctoral fellow at the McGill Space Institute in 2015 and 2016.
-I am currently a Research Associate at the Canadian Hazard Information Service of Natural Resources Canada where I research terrestrial gamma-ray detectors for safety and security applications.
+I am Research Scientist at the Canadian Hazard Information Service of Natural Resources Canada where I research terrestrial gamma-ray detectors for safety and security applications.
 I live in Ottawa, Ontario, Canada.

 81st Aurthur H. Compton Lecture Series